ChrisKe89/SiteReportAutomate/README.md

 * `FIRMWARE_ERRORS_JSON` is a JSON ledger that captures failed or skipped rows (for example, when a device table is missing).
 Leave it at the default or point it to a shared location if multiple team members are running the bot.
+* `FIRMWARE_HTTP_USERNAME` / `FIRMWARE_HTTP_PASSWORD` are optional HTTP Auth
+  credentials for environments where the Single Request portal prompts for a login dialog before cookies are considered valid.
+* `FIRMWARE_WARMUP_URL` lets the scheduler visit a gateway page (captured with `login_capture_epgw.py`) before loading the firmware scheduling form.
+Keep the default or clear it if your environment does not require the warm-up hop.

 ### Run the scheduler